jcrossley3/lein-modules/README.md

               :subprocess false}

 Important differences:
-* lein-sub builds the modules in the order you specify, but lein-modules always builds them in dependency order
+* lein-sub builds the modules in the order listed in the `:sub` vector, but lein-modules always builds them in dependency order, regardless of the order of the `:dirs` vector
 * lein-sub always runs the tasks for each module in the same Leiningen process, while lein-modules spawns a new process for each *unless* `:subprocess` is set to false.
 See details below.
+* lein-modules supports automatic discovery of child modules so that you don't have to set `:dirs` at all
 * Both support a command-line option to specify in which modules tasks are run, e.g.